Declutter Your Home To Create A Less Stressful Space

 A solid way to get your momentum going in the decluttering process is by starting with the easiest things.
 For some of you this might be clothing that has sat untouched in a closet or drawer for years.
 You simply need to box or bag this up and place it in a donation pile.
 For others, it might be something like baby toys or supplies that you haven’t used in 10 years, since your youngest is now 12 (hey, no judgement here, we all do it)!

 Begin boxing up these items that are easy for you to part with.
 Once you’ve got a solid area filled with things to get out of the house, the task at hand starts to feel much less overwhelming!
+Try using a hardware/craft cabinet to organize the random odds and ends that you find.
 This will lead to a sense of accomplishment and provide you with more motivation to keep going when the decision-making becomes tougher.

 You May Also Like: 7 Steps to Chaos Free Weeks